Thinking about joining an exercise class?

 A standard class involves exercise movements similar to those performed in a normal land aerobics class but can often make you work harder as you have the resistance of the water to work against.

-Hatha is perhaps the most relevant to people with AS as it uses a combination of stretches, postures and poses that are beneficial.
-It is slow paced.
+Hatha uses a combination of stretches, postures and poses and is slow paced.

 Vinyasa is a more vigorous form of yoga involving a series of poses known as sun salutations.